-As mentioned earlier, the cloud analysis system places its trust on the radar observations therefore replaces the hydrometeors found in the background with those retrieved from observations.
-Because of the dependency of the precipitation type classification on the background temperature, there will be differences among the analyzed hydrometeor fields due to the background differences but the differences are relatively small.
-The results from the final analyses of the experiments that assimilate radar data every 30 minutes starting at 2000 UTC through 2200 UTC are presented in this section to show the effects of the enhanced cloud analysis on the analysis.
+the hydrometeors found in the background with those retrieved from observations.
+Because of the dependency of the precipitation-type classification on the background temperature, there will be differences among the analyzed hydrometeor fields due to the background differences but the differences are relatively small.
+The results from the final analyses of the experiments that assimilate radar data every 30 min starting at 2000 through 2200 UTC are presented in this section to show the effects of the enhanced cloud analysis on the analysis.

 Figure 5 presents the analyzed composite reflectivity and the wind vectors at 2200 UTC.
-The wind in front of the squall line was mainly westerly but shifts to northwesterly behind the squall line.
+The wind in front of the squall line is mainly westerly but shifts to north-westerly behind the squall line.
 It should be noted that the reflectivity differences are caused by different reflectivity formulas in the analysis and plotting steps.
 As pointed out earlier, for the graphic plotting, the reflectivity formula corresponding to the DM MP scheme is used to calculate the analyzed reflectivity; which may be different from the observed reflectivity used in the cloud analysis.
 In a sense, the plotted reflectivity represents the reflectivity expected from the model state assuming the DSD is what would be given by the DM MP scheme used by the prediction model.
-The composite reflectivity analyzed by ExpC, ExpD and ExpDNG (Fig. 5 b, c, d) is close to the observed values (Fig. 1a).
-For ExpS, the composite reflectivity above 50 dBZ is under-estimated.
+The composite reflectivity analyzed by ExpC, ExpD, and ExpDNG (Figs. 5b-d) is close to the observed values (Fig. 1a).
+For ExpS, the composite reflectivity above $50 \, \mathrm{dB} Z$ is underestimated.

-Fig. 6 shows the reflectivity bias score (shaded) from surface to 10 km MSL at 2200 UTC for reflectivity thresholds between 15 and 50 dBZ overlaid with ETS scores.
+Figure 6 shows the reflectivity bias score (shaded) from the surface to 10 km MSL at 2200 UTC for reflectivity thresholds between 15 and 50 dBZ overlaid with ETS scores.
 Bias score is above or below 1, when the analyzed reflectivity is higher or lower than the observation.
 ExpS (Fig. 6a) underestimates reflectivity at all thresholds above 4.5 km MSL.
-In ExpC, ExpD and ExpDNG (Fig. 6 b, c, d), the underestimation are greatly reduced.
-Major bias only exists at threshold above 40 dBZ and above 4.5 km MSL.
+In ExpC, ExpD, and ExpDNG (Figs. 6b-d), the underestimation are greatly reduced.
+Major bias only exists at a threshold above 40 dBZ and above 4.5 km MSL.